Cheapest gas and electricity supplier

 No. You shouldn’t worry about possible energy outages when looking for the best gas and electricity prices.

-Your energy will still be delivered through the same pipes and cables as your current energy supply.
+Your gas and electricity will still be delivered through the same pipes and cables as your current energy supply, so there won’t be a loss in service.
 Your new supplier will oversee the transfer for you.

 How does Switcher find the best gas and electricity prices?

-Switcher conforms to standards set out by the CER - The Commission for Energy Regulation.
-As a result we operate independently of energy suppliers and help you compare the best electricity and gas prices through a simple and reliable process.
+Switcher conforms to standards set out by the CER, and we’re certified as accurate and impartial.
+We operate independently of energy suppliers and help you compare the best electricity and gas prices through a simple and reliable process.

 Read more Energy switching - questions & answers